Dushyantgoswami/docs/docs/validate/dymension-hub/join-network.md

 ```

 If the private Dymension Hub network is set up correctly, your Dymd node will be running on `tcp://localhost:26656`, listening for incoming transactions, and signing blocks.

+## Join a public network

+#### Download the genesis file and address book

+**Genesis file** specifies the account balances and parameters at the start of the network to use when replaying transactions and syncing.

+**Addressbook** lists a selection of peers for your node to dial to in order to discover other nodes in the network.
+The current testnet information is as follows:

+-   Network: 35-C
+-   Genesis: TODO
+-   AddressBook: TODO
+-   Seed nodes: TODO

+For default `dymd` configurations, the `genesis` and `addressbook` files should be placed under `~/.dymension/config/genesis.json` and `~/.dymension/config/addrbook.json` respectively.

+Continue to the [Sync](./sync.md) page to find out more about syncing your node.